-For more information about timecode, go to "Timecode, Genlock, Multi-Camera Setup" on page 170.
+For more information about timecode, go to "Timecode, Genlock, Multi-Camera Setup" on page 169.

 TIMECODE SOURCE MODE DESCRIPTION User Provided Use Real Time Clock (RTC) Uses the internal Real Time Clock as the timecode counter source.
 You can set the hours, minutes, and seconds in the numerical boxes on the screen.
 (Internal) Set Manually Define a custom value as the timecode counter seed.
 Set the hours, minutes, and seconds in the numerical boxes on the screen.
-External: Varies by Uses the timecode from an external device connected BRAIN device the camera.
-Uses the timecode from an external device connected to the timecode connector on the camera.
+External: BRAIN Varies by device Uses the timecode from an external device connected to the timecode connector on the camera.
 External: Rear Module Varies by device Uses the timecode from an external device connected to a Pro I/O Module or a REDCAST Module.